pluralsight/guides/in-review/python/build-a-simple-file-storage-service-using-vuejs-flask-and-rethinkdb/article.md

 }
 ```

+This can be added at the top of the `/api/controllers/files.py` module or in a separate `/api/utils/serializers.py` module.

 The difference between both serializers is that the file serializer includes the objects array in the response.
 We use the `file_array_serializer` for list responses while we use the `file_serializer` for object responses.

 We have also here made use of a function called `is_allowed()` here to help ensure that all the files that we are uploading are supported by us.
 We created a list called `ALLOWED_EXTENSIONS` to contain the list of all the allowed extensions.